-You simply press the activation button on the applicator and then position it where you want it on your skin.
+First, you press the small Elōs activation button on the applicator and then simply position it where you want it on your skin.
 The RF bars sense your skin and keep the flashes coming.
 You can glide it for continuous flashes over your skin.
 Or lift it off in a stamping action so it flashes each time it touches your skin.

-Unlike all other devices, you don’t press any button during the treatment.
+- Unlike all other devices, there’s no flash button to continuously press during the treatment.
 There’s one mode that reacts based on how you position the device.

 It’s different when using the precision attachment.
 More on that below.